 Great Railroad Strike of 1877

-More than half of the rail traffic in the U.S. stopped as more than 100,000 workers in several states joined the Great Railroad Strike of 1887.
-The strike started in Martinsburg, W.Va., when Baltimore and Ohio Railroad workers protested a wage cut.
+More than half of the rail traffic in the U.S. stopped as over 100,000 workers in several states joined the Great Railroad Strike of 1887.
+The strike started in Martinsburg, West Virginia, when Baltimore and Ohio Railroad workers protested a wage cut.
 It eventually spread throughout the Northeast and Midwest.
 Federal troops were called in to end the strikes so the trains would start running again, and unfortunately, the strike failed to bring about direct improvements for railroad workers.

 1881 Atlanta Washerwomen Strike

 This strike helped advance the rights of working black women in the South, according to the AFL-CIO.
 About 20 black laundry washerwomen formed the Washing Society trade group to advocate for higher wages, recruited about 3,000 members and called a strike.
 Despite arrests and fines, the strikers continued.

 The washerwomen even agreed to pay a $25 fee the city council proposed for members of the Washing Society, which inspired other domestic workers to strike.
 Fearing unrest among the black labor force, the city council rejected the proposed fee, and the washerwomen won their push for higher wages.

 The AFL-CIO claims that the Homestead Strike left scars “that have never fully healed after five generations.”
 The strike, by members of the Amalgamated Association of Iron and Steel Workers and other nonunion workers at the Carnegie Steel Company, began in 1892, after the plant’s manager, Henry Clay Frick, increased production demands.
 It turned violent six days later after Frick hired 300 agents from the Pinkerton National Detective Agency to break up the strike.
 The National Guard was then sent in, the strike lost momentum and the union collapsed.